Project Resource Management is focused on managing all of the human and non-human resources for the project. It is defined in PMBOK as:

 The following video discusses the characteristics of an effective project manager:

-The fourth major process is the management of the project team.
+The fifth major process is the management of the project team.
 This is done through the use of interpersonal skills, the conduct of project performance appraisals and managing any conflict within the project team.

 Project Teams: How Good Are They